 WEOS is primarily a public radio news, information and music station, broadcasting to the Finger Lakes region of upstate New York.
-We air many popular public radio programs from NPR, PRI, the BBC World Service, and Pacifica Radio...including Morning Edition, All Things Considered, Democracy Now!, Fresh Air, Living on Earth, Only a Game, Whad'ya Know?, Wait, Wait...Don't Tell Me!, World Cafe, and This American Life.
+We air many popular public radio programs from NPR, PRX, the BBC World Service, and Pacifica Radio...including Morning Edition, All Things Considered, Democracy Now!, Fresh Air, Living on Earth, Radiolab, Snap Judgment, Wait, Wait...Don't Tell Me!, World Café, Echoes, and This American Life.

-We also air several locally-produced programs, such as Out of Bounds, Stuck in the Psychedelic Era, and Gospel Outreach.
+We also air several locally-produced programs, such as Stuck in the Psychedelic Era.

 WEOS operates in partnership with WXXI Public Broadcasting in Rochester.
 We often air special coverage of local, state and national news that is produced by WXXI.

 What about WITH-FM?

 WITH 90.1FM Ithaca is a broadcast station launched in 2010 that serves Ithaca and the surrounding areas.
 It will operated jointly between WEOS and the WXXI Public Broadcasting Council.
 It features a mostly Triple-A (Adult Album Alternative) music format with selected public affairs programming.
 The station's website is available at www.withradio.org

 WHWS-LP 105.7FM Geneva is Hobart & William Smith Colleges' station, devoted to programming specific to the Greater Geneva community.
 It has more campus-related shows with student programs, faculty symposiums, and additional Hobart Statesmen and William Smith Herons sports coverage.
 It also showcases Radio Bilingue, the only Spanish-language service in the Finger Lakes!
 For more info, visit http://www.whws.fm/

 Where can I hear coverage of HWS athletic contests?